 Hypothyroidism, or an under active thyroid, is a condition in which the thyroid fails to produce enough essential hormones.
 Hypothyroidism has little to no symptoms in the beginning stages, but, if left untreated, the condition can cause a number of health complications such as obesity, joint pain and swelling, infertility, and heart disease.
 Thanks to modern medical advancements, accurate thyroid function tests are now available to help diagnose and treat hypothyroidism.
 Under the guidance of your physician, finding a safe and effective treatment plan for hypothyroidism is relatively simple.

 Susan A. Baker, MD, FACR has extensive experience in diagnosis and treating hypothyroidism.
-As an expert rheumatologist and internal medicine specialist, Dr. Baker is able to draw on her impressive educational background and medical training to determine the most effective course of treatment for all her patients.
+As an expert rheumatologist and internal medicine specialist in Beverly Hills, Dr. Baker is able to draw on her impressive educational background and medical training to determine the most effective course of treatment for all her patients.

 Causes and Symptoms of Hypothyroidism